TruSudndeth/POS_Items-Sales_Xcel/ReadMe.txt

 Development Version Logs:
 __________________________________________
-Finishing up: Clear any unwanted Message boxes, MsgBox
+Finishing up: Clear any unwanted Message boxes, MsgBox Finishing Up: Confirm Any code from buttons isn't running more then need be when spam clicking.

+UX: Sales Formatting should be Recept number Date, Cashier then Recept Total.
+		After that its the list of items
+Bug: On "Next" Cash should be default on cell I6
+Bug: Icons and buttons not locked.

 UX&Bug: When entering payment and you dont hit enter, clicking preview dissables cell on escape.
 When cell change should enter and then preview, (auto preview)
 Round to cents Every Where Currency Regulations
 	=ROUND(I3 * 0.1, 2)

-Bug: On "Next" Cash should be default on cell I6

 --------------------Beyond Basic POS
+Feature: Receipt numbers should not roll over when exporting. continue Receipt numbers.
+ Item count of 999,999
 Feature: Create Custom Item and price to Items WorkSheet, while in POS sheet.
 Feature: Image location should search worksheet location address of containing folder called Image or image under resources. to not have the full File directory name.
 Feature: LogIn As, admin access needed